Quantum field theory of relic nonequilibrium systems: Perturbative transfer of nonequilibrium

 We have suppressed the mode subscripts for simplicity.
 The approximate Schr\"{o}dinger equation $H_{\text{eff}}\ket{\psi}=i\partial_t\ket{\psi}$, along with the initial condition $\left.\ket{\psi}\right|_{t=0}=\ket{1,0}$, yields the solution

 The sine and cosine in Eq.\ \eqref{part_decay_state} describe an oscillatory decay process in which the first type of particle is seen to decay into the second type, which promptly decays back.
-This type of flip-flopping between one type of particle and the other is functionally equivalent to vacuum-field Rabi oscillations in the Jaynes-Cummings model \cite{jc} of quantum optics and cavity QED wherein an exchange of energy occurs between an atom and a cavity mode of the electromagnetic field, perpetually creating a photon, then destroying it only to create it once more.
+This type of flip-flopping between one type of particle and the other is functionally equivalent to vacuum-field Rabi oscillations in the Jaynes-Cummings model \cite{knight,jc} of quantum optics and cavity QED wherein an exchange of energy occurs between an atom and a cavity mode of the electromagnetic field, perpetually creating a photon, then destroying it only to create it once more.\footnote{From a field-theoretical viewpoint the quadratic interaction \eqref{quad_int_ham} may seem too trivial an example since the interaction may be removed by a linear transformation of the field variables.
+Such a transformation would not, however, negate the physical meaning of the original system.
+Our aim is to illustrate with a simple example how nonequilibrium may be passed from one type of field to another.
+We expect a similar passing of quantum nonequilibrium between fields to be caused by any reasonable interaction term.
+Our example is based on a model -- widely used in quantum optics to study the interaction between a two-level atom and a single mode of the quantised electromagnetic field inside a cavity -- that is simple enough to be tractable while at the same time providing a genuine field-theoretical account of energy transfer to and from a quantised field.}

 To develop a de Broglie-Bohm description of this particle decay process, one needs to specify the configuration of the system.
 For bosonic fields the canonical approach \cite{B52b} is to use the Schr\"{o}dinger representation with mode amplitudes as the configuration.
 In our case this is particularly simple; the state of any one system in an ensemble is described by the coordinates $q_1$ and $q_2$, proportional to the amplitudes of the lowest (standing) mode of each field.
 In this representation the Hamiltonian is